 In the present study, hypolipidaemic effect of wheat grass juice was tested on adult Long Evans rats.
 Hyperlipidaemia was induced in rats by administration of 10ml/kg body weight olive oil with 1% cholesterol through feeding tube for 28 days.
 Hyperlipidaemia was evident with a significant increase (P<0.001) in serum TCL, LDL and TG levels.
-Besides, serum HDL level significantly decreased (P<0.01).
-Jesmin9, Amin10, Akter11, Lata et al.12 and Anita & Okokon13 achieved similar effect on lipid levels by administering similar hyperlipidaemic diet.
+Besides, serum HDL level decreased (P<0.01). significantly Previous investigators.11-15 achieved similar effect on lipid levels by administering similar hyperlipidaemic diet.
 The results of their studies are more or less in agreement with that of the present study.
 The group of normal rats that took 10ml/kg grass juice had shown significant reduction in serum total cholesterol.
-The result was in full agreement with that of Kothari et al.5.
-Administration of grass juice along with cholesterol diet also showed significant reduction of cholesterol (P<0.001) than total hypercholesterolaemic group.
+The result was in full agreement with that of Kothari et al.7 Administration of grass juice along with cholesterol diet also showed significant reduction of blood LDL level (P<0.001) than the hypercholesterolaemic group.
 It indicates preventive role of grass juice against hypercholesterolaemia.
-Moreover, the lipid lowering effect of grass juice in the present study was found to be dose dependent.
+Moreover, similar lipid lowering effects of wheat grass juice were evident in case of cholesterol16 and triglyceride17 as per experiments done in the same set up.
+However, the lipid lowering effect of grass juice in the present study was found to be dose dependant.
 In higher dose level (20ml/kg) of grass juice the lipid lowering effect was much more evident than that with lower dose (10ml/kg).
-Kothari et al.5 also observed such changes in lipid parameters in dose related manner.
-In the present study, the reduction of serum total cholesterol with the dose level of 20ml/kg of grass juice (39.46%) was found almost similar to that of atorvastatin (38.86%).
+Kothari et al.7 also observed such changes in lipid parameters in dose related manner.
+In the present study, the reduction of serum LDL with the dose level of 20ml/kg of grass juice (39.46%) was found almost similar to that of Atorvastatin (38.86%).
 However, the present study did not address the mechanisms by which grass juice produce lipid lowering effect.
 In fact, it is yet to be defined.
 However, several speculations have been made.
-The presence of alkaloids, tannins, saponins and sterols, as had been revealed by the preliminary phytochemical analysis may responsible for the lipid lowering effect of the wheat grass juice5.
-It was already recorded that, saponins have lipid lowering effects14 and tannins have been shown to affect lipid profile favourably through their effects on the lipoproteins, lipoprotein lipases and tissue lipids15.
-In addition to this, antioxidant property might also be beneficial in the prevention of atherosclerosis and its seguelae as Kulkarni et al. 16 found that the phenolic and flavonoid contents of wheatgrass inhibit significantly ascorbate-Fe++ induced lipid peroxidation in rat liver mitochondria.
+The presence of alkaloids, tannins, saponins and sterols, as had been revealed by the preliminary phytochemical analysis may responsible for the lipid lowering effect of the wheat grass juice.7 It was already recorded that, saponins have lipid lowering effects18 and tannins have been shown to affect lipid profile favourably through their effects on the lipoproteins, lipoprotein lipases and tissue lipids.19